itskodinger/midia/README.md

-# Midia
+# Midia (Beta)
-Simple media manager for your Laravel project
+Simple media manager for your Laravel project.
+This package lets you open your files as inline modal.

+# Features
+- Fully responsive
+- Read, rename, delete file
+- Infinite scroll
+- Search
+- Upload multiple
+- More ...

 # Requirements
 - PHP >= 5.6.4